 Aeronautical Information Management Centre

-The Air Traffic Control Centre, equipped with advanced radar displays and modern communication equipment, provides approach control and area control services to traffic in the Hong Kong Flight Information Region.
+The Air Traffic Control Centre at CAD Headquarters, equipped with advanced radar displays and modern communication equipment, provides approach control and area control services to traffic in the Hong Kong Flight Information Region.

 Radar is used

 as the primary means for displaying traffic.
 Air Traffic

 all instructions are given in English using standard phraseologies